-My goal is to help students like math class enough that they’ll open their minds to the possibility that math can be fun, interesting, and even helpful.
-This can be a challenge when some of them have had a negative math mindset for years.
+My goal is always to help students like math class enough that they’ll open their minds to the possibility that math can be fun, interesting, and even helpful.
+Developing this positive math mindset can be a challenge when some of them have had a negative math mindset for years.

 1) Encourage students to ask questions and then be willing to take the time to answer them.
 Students often hesitate to ask questions, especially in front of the whole class, and especially at the beginning of the year.
 I start my year with an activity that encourages students to work together right from the start, to try to foster a comfort level that will encourage them to ask questions in class.

 I consistently remind students to ask questions when we introduce and discuss concepts.
 If they don't ask,

 At the beginning of the year, students will typically start asking questions during group work time, and I take the time to answer, even if it takes me a little longer to get to other students.
 As the year progresses, and students see that I really do want questions and that I really will answer those questions, they become more comfortable asking questions in class.

 The more they ask, the more they learn.
 Yes, it takes extra time sometimes, but it’s worth it….I want them to develop deeper understanding, (which helps develop a positive math mindset), and that happens through questioning.

 2) Allow students to talk to each other about math.

 We know that many students love to talk!
 Why not encourage them to talk about math?
 Students often come to my class having had very little chance to talk about math with others, and they are surprised at how often I ask them to do so.

 They always have a talking purpose – often it’s discussion of the warm-ups they did for homework….